Alfresco/docs-alfresco/search-enterprise/latest/using/languages.md

 ```

 When prefixes and fully qualified names are used, the property has to be prefixed with the @ symbol.
 This is one of the main differences between AFTS and Lucene.
-Special characters (i.e. characters that have a special meaning in lucene) need to be escaped using the backslash.
+Special characters (i.e. characters that have a special meaning in lucene) need to be escaped using the.